Author Stephen King Trolls Steve King: ‘I’m Tired Of Being Confused With This Racist Dumbbell’

-Horror master Stephen King has a good sense of humor too.
+Horror master Stephen King has a good sense of humor.

-The accomplished author of many famous novels trolled his namesake and congressman, GOP’s Steve King, on Twitter on Sunday morning.
+The accomplished author of many famous novels trolled his namesake and Iowa GOP congressman Steve King on Twitter on Sunday morning.
 Urging Iowans to vote out the incumbent congressman, who has a history of making racist remarks, King said he doesn’t want to be confused with the “racist dumbbell” anymore.

 “Iowans, for personal reasons I hope you’ll vote Steve King out,” the author tweeted.
 “I’m tired of being confused with this racist dumbbell.”